 As regards Brandenburg, the State plans to allocate 212 million euros from the regional budget (for the period 2018-2022) for the rehabilitation of decommissioned lignite mines in the region; 162 million euros will be allocated for environmental restitution and public safety measures in 262 abandoned mine sites/facilities (where no restoration activities have been carried out by mine operators) and 50 million euros for infrastructure development.
-In total, 565 million euros (public funds) will be mobilised for restoration works in the State of Brandenburg between 2018 and 2022.
+In total, 565 million euros (public funds) to be managed by LMBV will be used for restoration works in the State of Brandenburg between 2018 and 2022.